BenRoss92/automate-new-laptop-setup/README.md

-# Automate setup of new macOS laptop
+# Automate new macOS laptop setup

 ## What does this repo aim to do?